 On August 13, 2010, states were notified that they had less than two weeks to rescind $2.2 billion in transportation funds to the Federal Highway Administration.

-Michigan's nonmorotized community did not fair well in the latest round of rescissions - the process by which states are required to return unspent Federal funds to Washington.
-Michigan rescinded at total of $59,689,106.00.
+Michigan's nonmotorized community did not fare well in the latest round of rescissions - the process by which states are required to return unspent Federal funds to Washington.
+Michigan rescinded at a total of $59,689,106.00.